markslorach/pomodoro/README.md

 ## Embedding in Notion

-You can embed the Pomodoro timer directly into your Notion pages using the following URL -
+You can embed the timer directly into your Notion pages using the following URL -

 **Embed URL:** [https://pomodoro.markslorach.com/](https://pomodoro.markslorach.com/)